 The current tiers offer rebates for efficiency levels that are minimally better than current practices and energy codes that are about to be adopted.

-Connecticut’s programs are largely resource acquisition oriented and focus on measure or participant incentives by design with only a lighter touch effort to fundamentally transform new construction market activity.
+Connecticut’s programs are largely resource acquisition (RA) oriented and focus on measure or participant incentives by design with only a lighter touch effort to fundamentally transform new construction market activity.

 This RA focus leaves more widespread energy savings on the table by concentrating (and counting savings) mostly on participating homes rather than on the opportunity to fundamentally alter builder and market actor practices, as market transformation approaches seek to do.
 Many leading programs take a greater market transformation approach than Energize Connecticut (and may have more flexibility to do so in their jurisdictions).